• Facebook

 Program Manager, Outdoor Education

-From reducing stress, to improving mental and physical health, outdoor-based learning helps kids thrive.
+From reducing stress to improving mental and physical health, outdoor-based learning helps kids thrive.
 Research shows that kids who participate in outdoor educational activities are more likely to graduate, are better behaved in school, and have more relationships with peers, higher academic achievement, more critical thinking skills, and more direct experience of scientific concepts in the field.
-They also have better leadership and collaboration skills, and a deeper engagement with learning, place, and community.
+They also have better leadership and collaboration skills and a deeper engagement with learning, place, and community.

-HB 2078 provides funding for allocation grants to schools and districts to support outdoor education experiences for all students.
+SSHB 2078 provides funding for allocation grants to schools and districts to support outdoor education experiences for all students.
 The grant programs are administered by OSPI.

 Grant Opportunities